-Over the years, the Committee has heard from stakeholders about the limitations of state block grants with respect to rural communities.
-States have broad discretion over how and where block grant funding is allocated and frequently distribute it to areas of highest population, rather than the areas of greatest need.
-The Committee urges discussion about this inequity but also recognizes that any alteration to block grant formula allocation would require a statutory change.
+Over the years, the Committee has heard from community stakeholders about the limitations imposed by state block grants for rural communities.
+Since states have broad discretion over how and where block grant funding is allocated, the Committee reiterates its concerns that state block grant funds from ACF and SAMHSA may not always go to the areas of greatest need by focusing more on the overall population affected rather than, perhaps, high-need areas that have smaller populations.
+It is important to note that certain block grants administered to tribes have been more effective.
+Given these considerations, the Committee recognizes and understands that any changes to block grant formula allocation requires a statutory change.